-The range begins with a 40 Year Old Single Malt that has been matured in amontillado Sherry casks, which also matured for 40 years.
+The Talisker Bodega Series begins with a 40 Year Old Single Malt that has been matured in amontillado Sherry casks, which also matured for 40 years.

 It has been described by Donald Colville, Talisker global brand ambassador, “This Talisker 40 yo is an exquisite single malt Scotch whisky, which captures the age-old relationships with Delgado Zuleta and the high-quality craftsmanship that took place throughout the creation of this rare expression.

 We are delighted to launch this as the first of the Talisker Bodega series and the liquid is something that we are extremely proud of.”